dunyuliu/Toolset_for_Mechanical_Anisotropy/README.md

 [Matlab](https://matplotlib.org) scripts are used to visalize the results, which are described in the following section.

 ## How to use the repo?
+### Code
 The /src folder contains the main jupyter notebook Stokes_Mechanical_Anisotropy.ipynb, and two python scripts prepare_case.py and lib.py that are imported by the main code. prepare_case.py is designed to customize the mesh, function space, boundary conditions for different models.
 Currently, it hosts case 30, 31, and 32, which are presented in the article.

 To use Stokes_Mechanical_Anisotropy.ipynb, make sure FEniCS is installed and the jupyter notebook is opened in a FEniCS environment.
 Then, set up the parameter case, and run the code.

 The /postp folder contains Matlab function to compute the analytical solution, and postprocessing scripts to plot figures presented in the article.

+To run the analytical solution, test_analytic.m is an exmaple.

+### Post-processing
+The /postp folder also contains Matlab post-processing scripts to plot figures presented in the article.
 The /postp/colormap/crameri contains the colormap from Fabio Crameri, cited as Crameri, Fabio.
 Scientific Colour Maps.
 Zenodo, 2019, doi:10.5281/ZENODO.1243862, and downloadable from this [link](https://www.mathworks.com/matlabcentral/fileexchange/68546-crameri-perceptually-uniform-scientific-colormaps).
 For usage and distribution, please refer the license.txt under /postp/colormap/crameri.

+### Results
 The /res folder contains simulation results in .h5 and .xdmf formats for velocity, stress, strain_rate, and pressure.

+### Mesh and others
 The /msh contains the mesh files for case 32, created by Gmsh and converted to formats readable from FEniCS.

 ## Copyright and distribution